Skip to main content

 Cloud-Based Development

 All of the projects in the Megabyte Labs eco-system include a folder named .devcontainer/.
 This folder includes instructions for launching a full-featured Visual Studio Code cloud instance that already has the majority of system requirements pre-installed.
 You can either sign up and pay for this feature, which is integrated directly into GitHub, or reach out to us via one of the channels linked to on the Community page if you plan on actively developing Install Doctor using this feature.
-Alternatively, you can directly e-mail [email protected].
+Alternatively, you can directly e-mail help@install.doctor.
 We have invested a lot of time and money into developing Install Doctor, so we do not mind supporting our community developers in any way that might benefit them.

 Design Patterns